Property Management Marketing Strategies and Ideas

 Property management advertising needs to be included in your property management marketing budget.
 Without digital advertising, your property management website and individual property websites will be harder to find and not informative enough to prospects.
 Investing in advertising will help increase your website traffic to lead conversion numbers, get you more qualified appointments, and increase your ROI.

 Strengthening your digital presence involves all of these different aspects of marketing.
 Many of these things can be done through external companies or you can invest in technology that will help with making your website more engaging and interactive while collecting data you need for follow-up and more candid conversations, like the ones that a conversational AI system can help you drive.

-A property management marketing strategy that will make you stand out from the crowd is PERQ’s lead generation and automation platform powered by AI.
-This platform includes an AI Leasing Assistant improves operational efficiency and profitability by increasing lead conversion, saving leasing specialists hours of work, and collecting better data in the leasing process.
+A Property Management Digital Marketing solution that will set you apart from your competitors is PERQ’s AI Leasing Assistant.
+Our AI Leasing Assistant improves operational efficiency and profitability by increasing lead conversion, saving leasing specialists over 10 hours of work weekly, and collecting better data in the leasing process.
 This is done through combining a chatbot, lead conversion widgets, and automated follow-up to give properties a complete omni-channel solution that is easy to implement with no technology or process change.

-Our platform helps property management companies with their marketing efforts as it centralizes all the data it collected from the online prospects journey on your website.
+Our AI Leasing Assistant helps property management companies with their digital marketing efforts as it centralizes all the data it collected from the online prospects journey on your website.
 It uses that data for cleaner follow-up that is timed to be released with the given move-in timeline and allows for leasing teams to make better decisions around messaging, amenities, and marketing channels.
-With PERQ on your property website you will give see a 2x – 4x increase on qualified leads and a 40% increase on tours and lead-to-tour conversion
+PERQ’s AI Leasing Assistant will give you a 2x – 4x increase on qualified leads and a 40% increase on tours and lead-to-tour conversion